jcody/jekyllmap/README.md

 jekyllmap
 =========

-A simple jekyll site that generates a map!
+A simple jekyll site that generates geojson file, which in turn renders a leaflet map!

 ![ScreenShot](example.png)